slavaaaaaaaaaa/devops-homework/ci.md

-# Part two: make a thing repeatable
+# Homework 2: Continuous Integration/Continuous Delivery

 In this assignment we focus on DevOps best practices, such as version control and deployment automation.